Transparent Data Encryption enables you to encrypt sensitive data, such as credit card numbers or Social Security numbers.

 Benefits are as follows:

-As a security administrator, you can be sure that sensitive data is encrypted and therefore safe in the event that the storage media or data file is stolen.
+As a security administrator, you can be sure that sensitive data is encrypted and therefore safe in the event that the storage media or data file is stolen, or when an intruder tries to access the data files from the operating system, bypassing the access controls of the database.

 Using TDE helps you address security-related regulatory compliance issues.